mxschlz/exptools2/README.md

 Now, before we explain the other important aspects of (custom) `Session` objects, we need to digress slightly and talk about the settings-file.

 #### The settings-file
-An important part of `exptools2` is the settings-file, which is needed by the `Session` class (and thus every custom session class which inherits from `Session`).
+An important part of `psypy` is the settings-file, which is needed by the `Session` class (and thus every custom session class which inherits from `Session`).
 The package contains a default settings-file (in `data/default_settings.yml`), which is used when you do not provide a custom settings-file to the session object during initialization.
 This is fine for testing your experiment, but for your "real" experiment, you should provide your own (custom) settings-file that is specific to your experiment.
 Your custom settings-file does not have to contain *all* possible settings; those settings that are not listed in your custom settings-file will be "inherited" from the default-settings file (which contain sensible defaults).

 Your custom settings-file should be a [YAML](https://en.wikipedia.org/wiki/YAML) file, i.e., it should use the YAML-specific syntax.
 Any settings-file may contain the following top-level items: `preferences`, `window`, `monitor`, `mouse`, `eyetracker`, and `mri`.
 Each top-level item may contain one or more "key: value" pairs, in which the "key" represents the name of the particular parameter and the "value" represents the actual value of the parameter.
 For example, the `monitor` top-level item contains (amongst others) the parameters `name`, `width`, `distance`, and `gamma`.
 To specify your experiment-specific parameters for these settings, include the following in your settings-file: